lban2049/lodash/.aigne/doc-smith/docs/api-number.md

 # Number

 Lodash provides a set of utility Number functions for working with and manipulating numbers.
-These functions can help you clamp numbers within a specific range, check if a number is within a given interval, or generate random numbers.
+These functions can help you clamp numbers within a specific range, check if a number is within a given range, or generate random numbers.

-For more complex mathematical computations, refer to the [Math](./api-math.md) documentation.
+For more complex mathematical calculations, refer to the [Math](./api-math.md) section of the documentation.

 ---